Lawrence Springborg: 2006 election

 As water management became an increasingly important issue during the drought, Springborg criticised Labor's handling of the water issue.
-Amid speculation that the next state election would be called early, the Liberal Party deposed Quinn and elected Bruce Flegg as leader in his place, who has in the past had a poor relationship with Springborg.
+Amid speculation that the 2006 state election election would be called early, the Liberal Party deposed Quinn and elected Bruce Flegg as leader in his place, who has in the past had a poor relationship with Springborg.
 Springborg pressed Beattie to serve a full term and not call an election before one was due.
 On 15 August 2006, Beattie called an election for 9 September of that year.
 Springborg again conceded defeat at 8 pm on 9 September 2006.

 In the wake of his second election defeat, he announced his resignation as leader of the National Party on 14 September 2006.
-His former deputy, Jeff Seeney ascended to the leadership position uncontested on 18 September 2006, alongside Maroochydore representative Fiona Simpson as Deputy Leader.
+His former deputy, Jeff Seeney, ascended to the leadership position uncontested on 18 September 2006, alongside Maroochydore representative Fiona Simpson as Deputy Leader.